pascal-fb-martin/houseportal/README.md

 ## Security

-A simple form of security is possible by accepting only local UDP packets, i.e. HousePortal to bind its UDP socket to IP address 127.0.0.1.
-This is typically used when all local applications are trusted, usually because the local machine's access is strictly restricted.
+A simple and brutal form of security is possible by accepting only local UDP packets, i.e. HousePortal to bind its UDP sockets to the looopback interface only (e.g. IP v4 address 127.0.0.1).
+This is typically used when no remote server is trusted but all local applications are trusted, usually because the local machine's access is strictly restricted.
+This mode is only useful when no local application need to discover remote services.

 That mode is activated when the LOCAL keyword is present in the HousePortal configuration at the time HousePortal starts:

        'LOCAL'